celestial messengers title banner in cyan on white with purple logo looks like a futuristic plane or spaceship or manta ray

 ALBUM VERSION:

-If you wish to pay for it (you don't have to), please use the Bandcamp link.
+If you wish to pay for it (you don't have to), please use Bandcamp.

-Apps that will endlessly compose and perform the piece in realtime:
+Apps that will endlessly compose and perform the piece in realtime.
+They are generative but have nothing to do with AI.
+See the about page for more info.

 LINER NOTES: